citusdata/citus_docs/admin_guide/cluster_management.rst

 	select rebalance_table_shards('github_events');

-Adding a master
+Adding a coordinator
 ----------------------

-The Citus master only stores metadata about the table shards and does not store any data.
-This means that all the computation is pushed down to the workers and the master does only final aggregations on the result of the workers.
-Therefore, it is not very likely that the master becomes a bottleneck for read performance.
-Also, it is easy to boost up the master by shifting to a more powerful machine.
+The Citus coordinator only stores metadata about the table shards and does not store any data.
+This means that all the computation is pushed down to the workers and the coordinator does only final aggregations on the result of the workers.
+Therefore, it is not very likely that the coordinator becomes a bottleneck for read performance.
+Also, it is easy to boost up the coordinator by shifting to a more powerful machine.

-However, in some write heavy use cases where the master becomes a performance bottleneck, users can add another master.
+However, in some write heavy use cases where the coordinator becomes a performance bottleneck, users can add another coordinator.
 As the metadata tables are small (typically a few MBs in size), it is possible to copy over the metadata onto another node and sync it regularly.
-Once this is done, users can send their queries to any master and scale out performance.
-If your setup requires you to use multiple masters, please `contact us <https://www.citusdata.com/about/contact_us>`_.
+Once this is done, users can send their queries to any coordinator and scale out performance.
+If your setup requires you to use multiple coordinators, please `contact us <https://www.citusdata.com/about/contact_us>`_.

 .. _dealing_with_node_failures:

 Dealing With Node Failures
 ##########################

 In this sub-section, we discuss how you can deal with node failures without incurring any downtime on your Citus cluster.
 We first discuss how Citus handles worker failures automatically by maintaining multiple replicas of the data.
 We also briefly describe how users can replicate their shards to bring them to the desired replication factor in case a node is down for a long time.
-Lastly, we discuss how you can setup redundancy and failure handling mechanisms for the master.
+Lastly, we discuss how you can setup redundancy and failure handling mechanisms for the coordinator.

 .. _worker_node_failures: